Other products

 Adverse reactions

-Erroneous administration of sodium to dehydrated animals may increase the existing extracellular hypertonia, with aggravation of existing disorders, and may cause death.
+a Due to erroneous administration of sodium to dehydrated animals which may increase the existing extracellular hypertonia, with aggravation of existing disorders.

 Dispensing